-The Board approves prudent treasury policies that comply both with the principles of the CIPFA Prudential Code and investment guidance issued by the Secretary of State under Section 15 (1) (a) of the Local Government Act 2003.
+The Board approves prudent treasury policies that comply both with the principles of the CIPFA Prudential Code and the revised investment guidance (effective 1 April 2010) issued by the Department for Communities and Local Government.

 Senior management directly control day-to-day treasury operations.
 The Finance and Policy Committee (a committee of the TfL Board) is the primary forum for discussing the annual treasury investment strategy, policy matters and for submitting proposals to the Board.